 By G. Philip Marris

-Hatfield School opened in 1953 as a Grammar School and was sited in College Lane.
+Hatfield Secondary Technical School opened in 1953 and was originally sited in College Lane.
 It started with 120 boys and girls, a number that rose to about 900.
-Unusually for a Grammar School, it offered German rather than Latin.
-According to the BBC’s “Domesday Reloaded” web site, girls at the school did needlework and cooking, while the boys did woodwork and metalwork.
+It offered German rather than Latin and, according to the BBC’s “Domesday Reloaded” website, the girls at the school did needlework and cooking, while the boys did woodwork and metalwork.

 In 1971, the school moved to the southern end of Travellers Lane between Hatfield and Welham Green.
-The school’s Grammar School status was removed for it to become a mixed-ability school.
+The school’s status changed to become a mixed-ability school.
 Michael Slaney was the Head Teacher.